Lend a Hand -- Together We Can Make a Difference

 Volunteer opportunities abound in the Department of Parks and Recreation.
-You can volunteer as an aide in an adapted aquatics class, be a special events assistant, help to remove invasive plants from our parks, and much more.
+You can volunteer as a swim “buddy” in an adapted swimming class, be a summer camp volunteer, assist at fun special events like Family Skate Night and the Renaissance Fair, help to remove invasive plants from our parks, and much more.

 This is a learn to swim program for individuals age 3 to adult with developmental disabilities.
 “Buddies” are needed to assist one on one with participants in the water.
-Commitment to entire session (9 weeks) is preferred.
-The Summer Session begins on July 13.
+Commitment to entire session (7 weeks) is preferred.
+The spring session begins on Wednesday, April 15th.

 Volunteer at the Elementary After School programs Renaissance Fair!
 The festival will provide kids with a fun afternoon of activities, exercise, games and dancing.
 Volunteers are needed to assist at the activity stations (shield, hat and jewelry making, face painting, petting zoo, games and flying machines), and to assist with set up/break down of the event.

 The Turtle Trot is an annual 5K run that raises funds to assist injured turtles and other wildlife at Long Branch Nature Center.
 Volunteers can assist with this fun event in a variety of ways on Saturday, May 16th.